 This plan will continue to provide funding to existing shelters in Charlotte.
-The Salvation Army Center of Hope shelter for women and children recently expanded to add additional beds.
+The Salvation Army Center of Hope shelter for women and children expanded to add additional beds.
 The City believes with these additional beds and overflow shelter space available during emergencies, the City has adequate shelter space for families and individuals in need.
-The City has also proposed increased funding for rental assistance to ensure transitional housing needs are met.
+The City has also proposed ongoing funding for rental assistance with federal and local funds to ensure transitional housing needs are met.